Tyler Cloyd: Samsung Lions

-On January 8, 2015, Cloyd signed with the Samsung Lions of the Korea Baseball Organization.
+On January 8, 2015, Cloyd signed with the Samsung Lions of the KBO League.
+Cloyd made 28 starts for the Lions, compiling an 11-11 record and 5.19 ERA with 123 strikeouts across 159 2/3 innings pitched.

 New York Yankees

 On February 1, 2016, Cloyd signed a minor league contract with the New York Yankees.
-In May 2016, Cloyd underwent Tommy John surgery and missed nearly all of the 2016 season.
+He made 4 appearances (3 starts) for the Triple–A Scranton/Wilkes-Barre RailRiders, logging a 1.37 ERA with 17 strikeouts across 19 2/3 innings.
+In May 2016, Cloyd underwent Tommy John surgery and missed the remainder of the season.
+He elected free agency following the season on November 7.

 Somerset Patriots

 On April 7, 2017, Cloyd signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In three appearances for Somerset, Cloyd recorded a 1.50 ERA with 16 strikeouts over 12 innings of work.

 Seattle Mariners

 On May 11, 2017, Cloyd had his contract purchased by the Seattle Mariners and was assigned to the Triple-A Tacoma Rainiers.
 He was called up on June 2, but did not pitch until he appeared in relief against the Toronto Blue Jays on June 9.
-On June 21, 2017, Cloyd was designated for assignment.
-He elected free agency on November 6, 2017.
+On June 21, Cloyd was designated for assignment.
+He spent the remainder of the year with Tacoma, registering a 5.67 ERA with 48 strikeouts across 19 games (14 starts).
+Cloyd elected free agency following the season on November 6.

 Miami Marlins

 On January 12, 2018, Cloyd signed a minor league deal with the Miami Marlins.
-He had his contract purchased on April 8, 2018.
-Cloyd elected free agency on October 12, 2018.
+He had his contract purchased on April 8.
+In seven appearances for the Marlins, Cloyd struggled to an 8.66 ERA with 13 strikeouts across 17 2/3 innings pitched.
+He was removed from the 40–man roster and sent outright to the Triple–A New Orleans Baby Cakes on October 12.
+Cloyd rejected the assignment and elected free agency the same day.